Join us on Crowdin to translate QOwnNotes

 You can sign up at Crowdin (opens new window) and translate QOwnNotes to your language with easy tools.

-Just drop me a message on Crowdin or as a GitHub issue (opens new window) if you want to translate QOwnNotes to a new language.
+Just drop the project owner a message on Crowdin (opens new window) or as a GitHub issue (opens new window) if you want to translate QOwnNotes to a new language.

 If you want to add new translations to existing languages you can do so right away.

-If you are a very good speaker of an already translated language that has not be proofread yet, we are grateful for your help making the QOwnNotes experience more reliable and convenient by checking and if necessary, correcting unapproved translations.
+If you are a very good speaker of an already translated language that has not been proofread yet, we are grateful for your help making the QOwnNotes experience more reliable and convenient by checking and if necessary, correcting unapproved translations.
 You need to ask the owner for the permission to be a proofreader for your language.

 Click here to see if your language is among the translated ones!

-Once you’ve contacted the project owner GitHub issue (opens new window) and received permission to proofread in your language, you’re ready to go!
+Once you’ve contacted the project owner on Crowdin (opens new window) and received permission to proofread in your language, you’re ready to go!

 Please consider a few things while working on the project.